We were up early because that’s what we do, and I had my

 Cruising is exhausting!
 After I woke up I blogged for a bit, then headed to the

-assistant cruse director Lauren teamed up with the piano bar performer for a
+our assistant cruse director Lauren teamed up with the piano bar performer for

-colors-themed trivia session.
-We joined in with a couple sitting next to us and
+a colors-themed trivia session.
+We joined in with a couple sitting next to us

-did way better than we would have by ourselves, but not well enough to be in
+and did way better than we would have by ourselves, but not well enough to be

-the 4-way tie for first place which was too bad because Jen knew the answer.
-It
+in the 4-way tie for first place which was too bad because Jen knew the answer.

-was fun sitting in the bar watching people go by in their orange (it was Orange
+It was fun sitting in the bar watching people go by in their orange (it was

-night), and our teammate had a particularly good deely bobber headband with
+Orange night), and our teammate had a particularly good deely bobber headband

 We went from there to dinner in the dining room.
 Arta our